Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 ## Troubleshooting 🔧
 ### If you can access Windows:
+1.1 You can verify if all of your drivers are signed, clickig <kbd>Win</kbd> + <kbd>R/kbd> and write <kbd>sigvetif</kbd> and press enter.

+1.2 It will pop a window to verify and you press <kbd>Start</kbd> button.

-1. Open the Device Manager by pressing <kbd>Win</kbd> + <kbd>X</kbd> and then clicking the "Device Manager" option.
+2.1.
+Open the Device Manager by pressing <kbd>Win</kbd> + <kbd>X</kbd> and then clicking the "Device Manager" option.
 You can also search for it in the Start Menu.

    <img src="./img/installing-and-updating-drivers/troubleshooting/device-manager-power-user-menu.png" alt="The Win+X 'power user' menu, with Device Manager highlighted." height="400px">

-2. In Device Manager, find the device that is causing problems (you might have to expand a category), right-click on it, and click "Properties".
+2.2.
+In Device Manager, find the device that is causing problems (you might have to expand a category), right-click on it, and click "Properties".

    <img src="./img/installing-and-updating-drivers/troubleshooting/device-manager-properties-button.png" alt="The context menu for a display adapter in Device Manager, with Properties highlighted." width="500px">

-3. Go to the "Driver" tab at the top of the window, and then click "Roll Back Driver".
+2.3.
+Go to the "Driver" tab at the top of the window, and then click "Roll Back Driver".

    <img src="./img/installing-and-updating-drivers/troubleshooting/device-manager-properties-roll-back-driver.png" alt="The properties window for a device in Device Manager, with the Driver tab and Roll Back Driver button highlighted." width="300px">

-4. Windows will ask you why you're rolling back to a previous driver.
+2.4.
+Windows will ask you why you're rolling back to a previous driver.
 Select a reason, and click "Yes".
 If you want to, you can leave a detailed response in the "Tell Us More" field, at the bottom of the window.

    <img src="./img/installing-and-updating-drivers/troubleshooting/driver-rollback-confirmation.png" alt="The confirmation dialogue presented after selecting Roll Back Driver." width="300px">

-5. Windows will then restore your driver to the previous version, which could take up to 5-10 minutes.
+2.5.
+Windows will then restore your driver to the previous version, which could take up to 5-10 minutes.

    <img src="./img/installing-and-updating-drivers/troubleshooting/hardware-change-restart-prompt.png" alt="The prompt to restart your computer, shown after rolling back a driver." width="500px">